Asymptotic stability near the soliton for quartic Klein-Gordon in 1D: Introduction

-Our main result in Theorem \ref{main-theorem}, which corresponds to the case $2\alpha=3$, can be easily extended to any $\alpha$ such that $2\alpha$ is an integer larger $3$.
-Non-integer powers with $\alpha \geq 3/2$ can also be treated with minor modifications.
-The treatment of powers $\alpha \in (1, 3/2)$ may instead require additional arguments since our approach is not well suited for (relatively low) fractional powers.
-However, it is natural to conjecture that the same result would hold, consistently with the predictions of \cite{BiChSz11}; see also the next remark for more about this. \end{remark}
+\begin{remark}[More general powers 2] { Our main result in Theorem \ref{main-theorem} corresponds to \eqref{nlkgp} with the nonlinearity $|u|^{2\alpha} u$ replaced by $u^{2\alpha+1}$ and the case $2\alpha=3$.
+The result can be easily extended to any $\alpha$ such that $2\alpha$ is an integer larger $3$.} {For fractional powers, on the other hand, the situation is a little different and we cannot use directly our approach.
+In fact, applying the (distorted) Fourier transform to the nonlinear terms will not turn them into convolution-type expressions where the (linear) oscillations of every copy of the solution can be easily factored and combined into a nonlinear phase; see \eqref{wg-evolutionintro}-\eqref{wg-duhamelintro} and \eqref{quartic-integral}-\eqref{spectral-distribution}.} {For similar reasons, the approach cannot be used as is for nonlinearities involving absolute values, such as $|u|^{2\alpha} u$ {{with non-integer $\alpha$.}} However, it is natural to conjecture that the same result would hold {for any $\alpha>1$ consistently with the predictions of \cite{BiChSz11} (see Remark \ref{Bizon} for more about this) and the result and techniques in \cite{NauWed,CGV}.}} \end{remark}

 \begin{remark}[Pointwise and integrated decay on the real line] Our main Theorem \ref{main-theorem} complements known results in two ways.
 First, it complements \cite{KMM21} by showing that asymptotic stability holds on the whole real line.
 Second, it complements results for larger powers, such as \cite{KNS12}, by obtaining (also for lower power nonlinearities) exact rates of convergence to the soliton for a large class of solutions trapped by it.
 As already mentioned, we need to require stronger assumptions on the data, the most relevant of which is the smallness of the weighted norm in \eqref{initial-data-chi}.